ministryofjustice/pdf-generator/README.md

 To create or modify new templates, load or create e.g. a Word Document in [LibreOffice](https://www.libreoffice.org/), and alter as necessary to include PLACE_HOLDER text which will be substituted in generated PDFs.

 Then choose `File | Export..` from the menu, and export in XHTML `.html` format.
-This new template should then be made available to the PDF Generator service by storaing in the `src/main/resources/templates` directory.
+This new template should then be made available to the PDF Generator service by storing in the `src/main/resources/templates` directory.

 ### Building and running with Docker